Austin Slater Preview, Player Props: Giants vs. Cubs

 - The 8.5 strikeouts per nine innings put together by the Cubs pitching staff ranks 20th in MLB.

-- The Cubs have the 15th-ranked team ERA among all MLB pitching staffs (4.16).
+- The Cubs' 4.15 team ERA ranks 14th across all MLB pitching staffs.

-- Cubs pitchers combine to give up the sixth-fewest home runs in baseball (149 total, 1.1 per game).
+- Cubs pitchers combine to give up 153 home runs (1.1 per game), the fifth-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.